dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ### SG per Drive

-In Part 4, I explore the distribution of Strokes Gained vs Driving Distance Gained (DG) and Driving Accuracy Gained (AG) for each drive of the Championship.
+Here I explore the distribution of Strokes Gained vs Driving Distance Gained (DG) and Driving Accuracy Gained (AG) for each drive of the Championship.
 Both DG and SG are normalized per hole before totalling.
 Happy to say my analysis aligns with [Data Golf's Course Fit Tool.](https://datagolf.com/course-fit-tool)

 #### Key Insights